Algorithms for singularities and real structures of weak Del Pezzo surfaces: Acknowledgements

 \section{Acknowledgements}

 It is my pleasure to acknowledge that the many computations with Josef Schicho is a major contribution to this paper.
-Also I would like to thank Michael Harrison for useful discussions concerning root subsystems.
+Also he recognized the Pappus configuration of example 7.
+I would like to thank Michael Harrison for useful discussions concerning root subsystems.
+I would like to thank Ulrich Derenthal for informing me of a mistake in a previous verion of this paper.

-The algorithms were implemented using the computer algebra system Sage (\cite{sage}) with additional interfacing to Magma (\cite{magma}).
+The algorithms were implemented using the computer algebra system Sage (\cite{sage}).

 This research was supported by the Austrian Science Fund (FWF): project P21461.